wxy20850606/wxy20850606.github.io/content/posts/2025/09/energy-economy.md

 The **Energy Economy** flips this logic:

 - It’s not about **willpower and force** → decisions made on energy create alignment, and discipline becomes effortless.
-- It’s not about doing more with less time → it’s about having more *energy* so what you do has real impact.
+- It’s not about doing more with less time → it’s about having more *energy* so what you are more likely to create in flow.
 - It’s not about squeezing output from exhaustion → it’s about generating *sustainable energy* that makes action natural.
 - It’s not about chasing money directly → it’s about letting money flow as a by-product of aligned energy.
 - It’s not about proving your worth by being busy → it’s about *directing energy* so your work feels meaningful.